smaclell/smaclell.github.io/_drafts/exterminator-11-my-nemesis-email.md

 up my calendar and helped me to remain focused.
 As a bonus, not going to meetings frees you up from any planning and follow up activities.
 If a meeting really needs you, they will let you know.

-**Prune the distributions lists you are on.**

-**Turn off email alerts/pop ups.** If your email is open, you don't want to be distracted by notifications.
-Turn them off and love life.

-**Get urgent communication differently.** Urgent and important requests, like code reviews, come in all the time via email.
-I have been trying to work with others on my team to use a team chat or other way to get this information faster.

 As a developer I want to spend as much time as I can heads down.
 I have been trying to cut out meeting and remove other distractions.
 My scheduled time